 Pina Colada overnight oats are a healthy and delicious breakfast option.
-Made with pineapple, coconut, and oats, they are loaded with the nutrients that can have powerful effects on your health.
+Made with pineapple, coconut, and oats, they are loaded with the nutrients that may have powerful effects on your health.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 - Cholesterol-lowering effects of oat β-glucan: a meta-analysis of randomized controlled trials (2014, academic.oup.com)